Homeschool Learning Activities at the Marathon Library Branch

 Homeschool help at home

 Outside of the Thursday morning programs, we have lots of ways to help enrich your child's education.
 Check out our Homework Help page for links to books, videos, research resources and more.
+We now have a Book Club In A Bag collection for kids and teens!
 And download the Homeschool Parents Guide from Mango Languages, here - you can sign up for this language-learning app at no cost with your Monroe County Public Library card.

 Questions?
 Stop by the Library at 3490 Overseas Highway, or give us a call at 305-743-5156.
 You can also contact us online any time.